JuneBascaran/MDEF/docs/term1/05-Tech Beyond the Mith.md

  - Use of metal components, without any functional purpose, to give the product a more elegant and quality appearance.

 ## ALMOST USELESS MACHINE

+The second week of the Tech Beyond the Mith program we had a workshop called "Almost Useless Machine".
+Through this program I have understood that through a basic knowledge of electronics you can create machines or very interesting objects.

+### **BUBBLE MACHINE**
+(video)

+From Tuesday to Friday my group and I have been working on a bubble machine.

+This machine arises from the idea that technology is not always synonymous with comfort and ease, which is often the opposite.
+For this we have designed a system that simulates the same actions as when the bubbles are blown manually (the lid is opened and the stick is removed from the container).
+The result: 10 hours a day of work in a loop of failures and hits to finally create a bubble machine.